Shanin-Raj/Moon-Tracker/README.md

 ## Usage

-1. Open `Main.html` in your web browser / click on provided Versal link.
+1. Open `Main.html` in your web browser / click on provided link in GitHub.
 2. View today's moon phase.
 3. Click the **Show Next 7 Days** button to see the forecast for the upcoming week.